🔴Is Trump About To Start A War? 2025-10-22 18:06

 For what it's worth.

-That fish needs to flaw.
+That fish needs to floss.

-So that's pretty young.
+That's pretty young.

 Yeah.

-Um anyway, back to uh Venezuela.
+Anyway, back to Venezuela.

 Why?

-Because anytime there's some kind of a a communist adversary, they prop them up, even according to Kremlin-backed media as it deals with Venezuela.
+Because anytime there's some kind of a communist adversary, they prop them up, even according to Kremlin-backed media as it deals with Venezuela.

-And I'm saying this so that you can see what the side is saying that supports Venezuela, and they're not even saying like these aren't drug boats, really.
+And I'm saying this so that you can see what the side is saying that supports Venezuela.

 It's kind of still acknowledged.

-That shift in the global balance of power would be bad for Moscow, especially since after dealing with China, the US would likely try to drive oil prices down in order to slash Russian budget revenues and push Russian markets out of global markets.
+That shift in the global balance of power would be bad for Moscow, especially since after dealing with China, the U.S. would likely try to drive oil prices down in order to slash Russian budget revenues and push Russian markets out of global markets.

-Um, they pretty much just back any commies who hate America and could possibly be a threat to America or destabilize allies of America.
+And here's the thing: like Russia, China, they pretty much just back any commies who hate America and could possibly be a threat to America or destabilize allies of America.

-I I always find it funny.
+I always find it funny.

-I use Cuba as an example because Russia, China, obviously they've been supporters of Cuba.
+I use Cuba as an example because Russia, China, obviously, they've been supporters of Cuba.

-When people blame the United States for the poverty in Cuba, they go, well, if if uh the United States you didn't have uh didn't have their embargo.
+When people blame the United States for the poverty in Cuba, they go, well, if the United States didn't have their embargo, we just don't allow American us to trade with Cuba.

 Like, why are we to blame?

-Aren't the two biggest other potential trading partners on earth, Russia and China, are aren't they on board with Cuba?
+Aren't the two biggest other potential trading partners on earth, Russia and China, aren't they on board with Cuba?

 Why isn't it incumbent upon them to make sure that Cuba doesn't suck?